alexander-varljen/alexander-varljen.github.io/README.md

 Fell free to download any file that you wish.

+The file marked "DAD 215 Final Project" is a report on the analysis of a data set for New York City's "Citi Bike Program" using the SAS system.

 The file marked "DAT 210 Final Project" is an analysis report for a fictional athletics company called "RfG".

 The file marked "DAT 220 Final Project" is an analysis report for a fictional company called "Bubba Gump Shrimp Company".